Patricia Cornellana 290625 web

-A well-known banker from that country explains the suggestion an advisor made to him before his first meeting with a well-known president of that country: "Fuck him up a lot, and when you're done, start again."
+A well-known banker in this country explains the suggestion an advisor gave him before his first meeting with a well-known president of this country: "Fuck up on him a lot, and when you're done, start again."
 Perhaps no one is immune to the effects of flattery, but in the current political scene, it has become a genre in itself.
 The effect of flattery is proportional to the vanity of the flattered, which in the case of Donald Trump borders on pathology.
-When the environment isn't sufficiently obsequious, he is the one who congratulates himself on his grand and beautiful policies and his extremely high encyclopedic knowledge.
+When the environment isn't obsequious enough, he is the one who congratulates himself on his big, beautiful policies and his vast encyclopedic knowledge.

-We don't know if NATO Secretary General Mark Rutte intended to corrupt the judgment of the powerful US president by sucking up to him to get him into the Atlantic comedy or if he actually believes it.
-In the case at hand, it doesn't matter.
-Rutte needed a successful summit, all the Atlanticists squarely at the Commander-in-Chief's heels, and on that day it will be a year, because practically no one will be able to meet the 5% spending target.
+We don't know if NATO Secretary General Mark Rutte intended to corrupt the judgment of the powerful US president by sucking up to him to get him to join the Atlantic comedy or if he actually believes it.
+In this case, it doesn't matter.
+Rutte needed a successful summit, to keep all the square Atlanticists in the path of the commander-in-chief, and that's all it will take, because practically no one will be able to meet the 5% spending target.
 The data is overwhelming.
 While Germany's spending is 2.12% of GDP, France's 2.6%, and Denmark's 2%, Belgium and Spain are around 1.3%, two-tenths less than Italy.
-In the East, on the other hand, physically closer to Russian imperialism, the three Baltic countries exceed 3%, and Poland, 4%.
+In the East, on the other hand, physically closer to Russian imperialism, the three Baltic states exceed 3%, and Poland, 4%.

 Spanish Prime Minister Pedro Sánchez made a virtue out of necessity and saved the continuity of his government by wrapping himself in a social-democratic rhetoric defending the welfare state.
 In fact, Spain is a more strategic partner due to its geographical location than its weapons capacity, and Sánchez had more advantages in distancing himself than in following suit and then figuring out how to default, which seems to be what will happen in extraordinarily indebted countries like France or Italy.